leshan24/learngit/readme.txt

 Git tracks changes
 create a new branch dev
-create a new branch dev is happy create a new branch is quick and simple
+create a new branch dev is happy create a new branch is quick and simple haha